Slide Locks Selector & Size Calculator | 15+ Types • Selection Guide

 Best for

-Farm paddock gates; agricultural outbuilding doors; heavy timber barn doors; industrial storage; commercial heavy-use gates
+Farm paddock gates; agricultural outbuilding doors; heavy timber barn doors; industrial storage

 ✨ 12.
 Decorative Tower Bolt — Style With Security

 The decorative tower bolt is a barrel bolt elevated to a design element.
-While a standard barrel bolt is a purely utilitarian piece of hardware, a decorative tower bolt is crafted with aesthetic intent — ornate finials on the bolt knob, scrollwork on the mounting plates, hand-applied antique finishes, or contemporary sculptural forms that complement high-end interior doors, bespoke cabinetry, and design-led architectural joinery.
+While a standard barrel bolt is purely utilitarian, a decorative tower bolt is crafted with aesthetic intent — ornate finials, scrollwork, hand-applied antique finishes, or contemporary sculptural forms that complement high-end interior doors and bespoke architectural joinery.
 The function is identical to a barrel bolt; the execution is entirely different.

 Spec